kehessen/Icarus/README.md

 ### Player Mounting

-- Mount on a player's back while they are flying to act as their gunman
+- Mount on a player's back while they are flying to act as their gunman (shift + right click)
 - shoot with a M2 Browning
 - don't forget to craft ammo before entering a fight
 - Ammo recipe: